Jere W. Morehead

 Kathy R. Pharr

-Chief of Staff and Associate Vice President for Institutional Affairs
+Chief of Staff and Interim Vice President for Marketing & Communications

-As Chief of Staff and Associate Vice President for Institutional Affairs, Dr. Pharr provides counsel to the President and serves as the principal liaison with the University System Chancellor’s Office.
-She also serves as the administrative liaison with the UGA Office of the Senior Vice President for Academic Affairs and Provost, as well as the vice presidents of Government Relations, Development and Alumni Affairs, Marketing and Communications, Finance and Administration, and Student Affairs, all of which report directly to the President.
-In addition, she provides administrative oversight of the offices of Legal Affairs, Internal Audit, and Equal Opportunity, which report through the Chief of Staff to the President.
+As Chief of Staff, Dr. Pharr provides counsel to the President and serves as the principal liaison with the University System Chancellor’s Office.
+She also serves as the administrative liaison with the UGA Office of the Senior Vice President for Academic Affairs and Provost, as well as the vice presidents of Government Relations, Development and Alumni Affairs, and Finance and Administration, all of which report directly to the President.
+In addition, she provides administrative oversight of the offices of Internal Audit and Equal Opportunity, which report through the Chief of Staff to the President.